 your crm raises prices 20%. your project management tool gets acquired and sunsets your plan. your data sits on someone else's servers and you have zero legal standing to do anything about it.

-if your vendor disappeared tomorrow, would your business survive? with destroysaas, the answer is always yes.
+if your vendor disappeared tomorrow, would your business survive? with destroysaas, the answer is always yes — fork the code, take your data, hire any developer to run it.

 for cells